theGreatWhiteShark/thegreatwhiteshark.music.io/content/linux-audio/linux-sound-systems.md

-subtitle = "The Linux sound servers" type = "post" slug = "linux-sound-server"
+subtitle = "The Linux sound servers" type = "post" slug = "linux-sound-server" description = "As for most other Linux subsystems the audio one grew naturally too.

-+++

-After we got an overview about the peculiarities of the Linux system with respect to audio and recording  in the [last post](recording-audio-using-linux-systems) we will dive some more into the Linux sound system itself.

-As for most other Linux subsystems the audio one grew quite naturally too.
 So you have quite a number of alternatives and different ways to achieve a goal.
 Not just in using different software, but also in the underlying sound servers.
 While this grants advanced users quite some flexibility, it's almost threatening for beginners.
-That's why the overall goal of this post is to provide you with a bigger picture of the main Linux sound servers.
+That's why the overall goal of this post is to provide you with a bigger picture of the main Linux sound servers."

++++

+After we got an overview about the peculiarities of the Linux system with respect to audio and recording  in the [last post](recording-audio-using-linux-systems) we will dive some more into the Linux sound system itself.
 If you do not understand every last bit of information in here, don't worry.

 # The Linux way of handling hardware